-Christ Church Kelowna is a project within the Anglican Network in Canada, a diocese within the Anglican Church of North America.
+Christ Church Kelowna is a mission within the Anglican Network in Canada, a diocese within the Anglican Church of North America.
 We are a small group of Christians who cherish the Catholic and Reformed character of the historic Anglican tradition: biblically faithful, liturgically rich, theologically robust, aesthetically thoughtful, historically rooted, and most of all, resolutely focused on the glory of the Lord Jesus Christ to the praise of the Triune God.

 Martin Luther says in his sixty-second thesis that “the true treasure of the church is the most holy Gospel of the glory and grace of God.”
 This is crucial to understanding who we are as a church and why we are Anglicans.
 The Anglican Way is compelling because of the way it offers us the Gospel: God’s abundant mercy towards undeserving sinners and his sovereign, saving action towards us in Jesus Christ.
 As a community we treasure this most holy Gospel, and at Christ Church we believe, along with the late J.I.
 Packer, that here in the Anglican Way we possess one of the richest heritages in all Christendom.